Stalker2106x/StbxEngine/doc/GettingStarted.md

 There is two ways of using StbxEngine in your projects:\n

-You can use precompiled StbxEngine binaires for your platform.
-This method is the simplest, and should work out of the box for most platforms.
-Follow the [Precompiled libs guide](./md_doc_SetUpEnvironmentPrecompiled.html)
+You can use precompiled StbxEngine binaires for your platform.\n This method is the simplest, and should work out of the box for most platforms.\n Follow the [Precompiled libs guide](./md_doc_SetUpEnvironmentPrecompiled.html)

-You can build the whole library AND dependencies to compile for any target platform (even a not pre-built one).
-This is preferred for advanced users, if you use a standard platform and want a fast approach to the Engine, give the previous method a shot!
+You can build the whole library AND dependencies to compile for any target platform (even a not pre-built one).\n This is preferred for advanced users, if you use a standard platform and want a fast approach to the Engine, give the previous method a shot!\n
 Follow the [Build youself guide](./md_doc_SetUpEnvironmentBuild.html)

 ### Start developing your game